shaysugg/Notes/iOS-study/RW Combine/Operators.md

 ### FlatMap

-*Uses when a publisher has a value that publish somthing* flattens the output from all received publishers into a single publisher.
+*Uses when a publisher has a value that publish something* flattens the output from all received publishers into a single publisher.

 ### Debounce and Throttle